-Craigslist is in a position to help prevent the suffering of animals like Taylor.
-Please urge Craigslist to do the right thing and immediately implement a policy prohibiting "free to a good home" ads.
+Craigslist can help prevent the suffering of animals like these.
+Tell it to prohibit "free to a good home" ads.

 Dear [Decision Maker],